 A major penalty in hockey is a severe rule violation that sanctions a five-minute stay in the penalty box.
 When this penalty is enforced, the penalized player must sit in the penalty box for a full five minutes, leaving their team shorthanded on the ice.
 Some penalties that warrant a five-minute stay in the penalty box are: butt ending, checking from behind, fighting, fight instigating, holding/grabbing the facemask, pushing off of opponents with skates, leaving the bench during an altercation, and spearing.
 Also, any minor penalty that results in an injury becomes a five-minute major penalty.

 What are the different types of penalties in hockey?

 There are three main types of penalty levels in hockey: minor, double minor, major, game misconduct, and match penalties.
 For more severe penalties, a harsher level of punishment will be enforced.
 Minor penalties warrant a two-minute removal from the ice and are releasable if a goal is scored by the team on a power play.
 Major penalties require a five-minute stay in the penalty box and are non-releasable, while misconduct penalties are punished by a full ten minutes in the penalty box.
 Game misconduct and match penalties result in removal from the game.

 What is a slashing penalty in hockey?

-Slashing occurs when a player swings their stick at an opponent.
-Any sort of forceful swing of a stick on an opponent's body, hands, or stick is considered as slashing.
+Slashing occurs when a player illegally swings their stick at an opponent.
+Any sort of forceful swing of a stick on an opponent’s body, hands, or stick is considered slashing.
+Stick lifts do not result in a slashing penalty.
 Slashing penalties do not require contact to be made with a player, only the attempted act.
 Major or minor penalties can be enforced depending on the severity of the act.
 Player misconduct penalties can also result if any players are injured as a result of the slashing.